What are Opiates?

 The acute phase of withdrawal typically starts to subside around this time.
 The most severe physical symptoms generally decrease, but milder symptoms may persist.

-The individual may still experience mood swings, fatigue, and sleep disturbances.
+The individual may still experience mood swings, and fatigue, as well as sleep disturbances.

 Day 8 and Beyond